-The Johns Hopkins National Proton Center is one of the largest and most sophisticated proton therapy treatment centers in the U.S. This allows us to treat more patients and provide more advanced therapies.
+The Johns Hopkins Proton Therapy Center is one of the largest and most sophisticated proton therapy treatment centers in the U.S. This allows us to treat more patients and provide more advanced therapies.

 Our 80,000-square-foot proton center contains three specially equipped treatment rooms to deliver proton therapy, plus an additional space dedicated to research.